 The impact on performance of the pseudonymisation process as this carries a processing overhead.

-Confirm with the software supplier if the information technology employed supports pseudonymised data
+Confirm with the software supplier if the information technology employed supports pseudonymised data.

-the quality of the data that reversing of the is not regularly required to check the integrity of the pseudonymised data?
+The quality of the data is sufficient to ensure that reversing of the Pseudonymisation is not regularly required to check the integrity of the pseudonymised data?

 3.3 The Pseudonymisation algorithm must be:

-Consistent across the data sets it will be used in from an agreed starting point.
+Consistent across the data sets it will be used infor an agreed period of time.

-Checked to assure the integrity of the pseudonymised data
+Checked to assure the integrity of the pseudonymised data.

-Strong enough to prevent reverse engineering during the lifetime of the data
+Strong enough to prevent reverse engineering during the lifetime of the data.

-Any change in the algorithm needs to be risk assessed and justified
+Any change in the algorithm needs to be risk assessed and justified.

 3.4 The algorithm used must have strong management controls in place including: